 Family dentist in Camp Springs clinics state cavities is one of the major issues that senior citizens face in old age.
 Most adults believe children get cavities however as you grow older you enter into the second phase of cavity induced years.
 Cavities affect older citizens primarily because they suffer from the dry mouth syndrome.
 Dry mouth syndrome is a normal for people when they age.
 Dryness in the mouth is associated with years of medication taken for high blood pressure, cholesterol, Alzheimer’s, Parkinson’s Disease and other health complications generally associated with older citizens.

-When you visit a dentist, you should give him or her a list of the medications you are taking.
+When you visit a Dentist in Worcester, you should give him or her a list of the medications you are taking.
 This helps you to arrest the symptoms of dry mouth and cavities.
 Dentists in Camp Springs state you can prevent dry mouth and cavities by taking preventive measures like chewing sugar free gum, drinking more water, reducing beverages like soda and coffee, application of fluoride gel and using oral moisturizers that are available over the counter.
 Some dentists also recommend you should use a humidifier to retain the moisture in the air.

 Senior citizens are susceptible to gum disease.
 This is caused by accumulated plague that causes swelling and bleeding.
 Gum disease has no pain however it advances quickly.
 The gums gradually become loose and pockets of food particles tend to deposit in the space between the gums and teeth.
 If you wish to take care of your gums, ensure you brush your teeth twice daily, floss at least once in a day, drink plenty of water, eat a balanced diet and visit your dentist regularly.